 Don and Toni Stice are synonymous with the Ector Theatre.
 They, along with the board and many volunteers, have worked for over 10 years at the theatre and provided some of the highest quality entertainment in the Permian Basin.
 It is a daunting task to maintain a theatre of its size but Don and Toni have always accepted the challenge and made the theatre thrive.
 Their dedication and expertise is unsurpassed.
 They have provided classic movies and Branson style quality shows for years.
 “The theatre has always wanted to bring in an educational department for people here in the Permian Basin and bringing Bruce on board will give us the opportunity now.”, said Don Stice.

 BUY A BULB CAMPAIGN IS IN FULL SWING May 1, 2013

 The Friends Of The Ector Theatre (FOTET) has kicked off their campaign to obtain new lighting for the Performing Arts Department.
 The original cost was estimated at approximately $7,000.00 but thanks to some generous people that cost is now around half of that.
-A large donation from CleanItSupply, a PA based retail janitorial supplies business helped significantly and we are forever grateful.
+A large donation from CleanItSupply, a PA based retail janitorial supplies business helped significantly.
+This is in addition to the donations of trash bags, paper towels, and general cleaning supplies from this distributor of custodial products.
+We are forever grateful.
 The full list of donors is posted in the lobby.

 A few years ago the group New Country raised money for a show they were putting on and some lighting equipment was purchased for the theatre.
 Their help was great but now with the new Performing Arts Department many new lights and fixtures will be needed to accomplish the new goals.